rgommezz/react-native-offline/README.md

 `withExtraHeadRequest`: flag that denotes whether the extra ping check will be performed or not.
 Defaults to `true`.

 `checkConnectionInterval`: the interval (in ms) you want to ping the server at.
 The default is 0, and that means it is not going to regularly check connectivity.

+`checkInBackground`: whether or not to check connectivity when app isn't active.
+Default is `false`.

 ##### Usage
 ```js